-Our vision is supported by three objectives.
-Our Objectives are based on what our partners, the people who use our services, staff and Commissioners tell us what they would like us to do.
+• Our vision is supported by three strategic objectives.
+These are based on what our partners, patients, staff and Commissioners tell us what they would like us to do.

 Objective 1:

 To provide services which enable improved health outcomes with particular focus on areas of known health inequality.